Achievable logoAchievable logo

 • Arbitration

-A lawsuit may only occur if the customer did not sign an arbitration agreement.
-This is exceedingly rare; virtually all financial firms require an arbitration agreement to be signed to open an account.
-Customers are not legally required to sign them, but firms can make arbitration agreements a conditional requirement to open accounts.
+A lawsuit may occur only if the customer did not sign an arbitration agreement.
+This is exceedingly rare; virtually all financial firms require an arbitration agreement to open an account.
+Customers are not legally required to sign one, but firms may make signing an arbitration agreement a condition of opening an account.
 If an arbitration agreement has been signed, filing a lawsuit in the U.S. court system is prohibited.

-Assuming an arbitration agreement has been signed, mediation may resolve the conflict if the two sides (customer and firm) are cordial and willing to negotiate.
+Assuming an arbitration agreement has been signed, mediation may resolve the conflict if both sides (the customer and the firm) are willing to negotiate.
 Mediation is a voluntary process that’s typically more cost-efficient and informal than arbitration (discussed below).
-Both sides agree to appoint a mediator, who then works to help the two sides negotiate an agreement to resolve the dispute.
-In the best-case scenario, both sides come to an agreement, which may involve monetary compensation.
-Any agreement made is private, requiring no public disclosure.
+Both sides agree to appoint a mediator, who helps them negotiate an agreement to resolve the dispute.
+If the parties reach an agreement, it may include monetary compensation.
+Any agreement reached is private and requires no public disclosure.
 However, either side may withdraw from mediation at any point, and no agreement is legally binding.
-This process essentially is a glorified negotiation with a third party (the mediator) facilitating the process.
+In other words, mediation is a structured negotiation facilitated by a neutral third party.

-If no agreement can be made in mediation, arbitration is the only remaining option to resolve a dispute.
+If mediation doesn’t produce an agreement, arbitration is the remaining option to resolve the dispute.
 Arbitration is a formal process similar to a lawsuit.
-Instead of a judge, FINRA-provided arbitrators listen to the arguments and facts presented by both sides.
-Neither party can withdraw from this process once started, and any decision made by the arbitrator(s) is legally binding and cannot be appealed.
-Additionally, the results are made public on FINRA’s website, although the hearing itself is private.
+Instead of a judge, FINRA-provided arbitrators hear the arguments and review the facts presented by both sides.
+Once arbitration begins, neither party can withdraw, and the arbitrator(s)’ decision is legally binding and cannot be appealed.
+The hearing itself is private, but the results are made public on FINRA’s website.

-While we’ve discussed arbitration regarding disputes between firms and customers, the same process can involve disputes between two or more firms or firms and their employees.
-The Code of Arbitration applies to intra-industry disputes, which prevents firms and registered representatives from filing lawsuits against each other.
-Except for complaints relating to sexual harassment and discrimination*, all disputes within the securities industry are handled through FINRA’s binding arbitration system.
+Although we’ve focused on disputes between firms and customers, arbitration can also apply to disputes between two or more firms, or between firms and their employees.
+The Code of Arbitration applies to intra-industry disputes and generally prevents firms and registered representatives from filing lawsuits against each other.
+Except for complaints relating to sexual harassment and discrimination*, disputes within the securities industry are handled through FINRA’s binding arbitration system.

 *Representatives may file lawsuits related to sexual harassment and discrimination.